Become a Certified Clinical Medical Assistant Online

 - Updating and maintaining electronic health records (EHR)

 ARE CCMAs THE SAME AS CNAs?

-While CCMAs may serve in a variety of roles in the healthcare setting, including office processes, clinical procedures and patient management, Certified Nurses Assistants (CNAs) work full-time with patients and may help with basic care activities such as dressing, bathing, and moving patients while they are under medical care.
+While CCMAs may serve in a variety of roles in the healthcare setting, including office processes, clinical procedures and patient management, certified nurse assistants (CNAs) work full-time with patients and may help with basic care activities such as dressing, bathing, and moving patients while they are under medical care.

 DO CLINICAL MEDICAL ASSISTANTS NEED CERTIFICATION?

 The healthcare environment operates on the basis of professionalism, precision and dedication to patient welfare.
 Medical assistant certification may be required for many jobs.
+The NHA estimates 89% of employers require or encourage certification.
 Earning a certification such as the CCMA establishes a medical assistant as a caring, responsible professional who has undergone a study and assessment program to validate their credentials.

 IN WHAT FACILITIES DO CCMAs WORK?

-- Learn the skills necessary to function as a member of the healthcare team in an ambulatory setting
+- Learn the necessary skills to function as a vital member of the healthcare team in an ambulatory setting

-- Know the standards for ethical behavior, therapeutic communication, protecting the privacy of patient information
+- Understand ethical behavior, therapeutic communication, protecting the privacy of patient information

-- Understand the importance of a first impression and a safe office environment
+- Demonstrate the importance of a first impression, maintaining a safe office environment